Historiography of the Christianization of the Roman Empire: Evolution

 This is grounded in a Neo-Darwinian theory of cultural selection.
 Empirical evidence indicates behaviors spread because people have a strong tendency to imitate their neighbors when they believe those neighbors are more successful.
 Anthropologists Robert Boyd and Peter J. Richerson write that Romans believed the early Christian community offered a better quality of life than the ordinary life available to most in the Roman Empire.
 Runciman writes of Christian altruism attracting pagans, yet also exposing the Christian groups to exploitation.
 It was care for the sick that primarily contributed to the spread of Christianity according to this view.
 Care-taking was particularly important during the severe epidemics of the Imperial period when some cities devolved into anarchy.
-Pagan society had weak traditions of mutual aid, whereas the Christian community had norms that created “a miniature welfare state in an empire which for the most part lacked social services”.
+Pagan society had weak traditions of mutual aid, whereas the Christian community had norms that created "a miniature welfare state in an empire which for the most part lacked social services".
 In Christian communities, care of the sick reduced mortality by, possibly, as much as two-thirds.
 Extant Christian and pagan sources indicate many conversions were the result of "the appeal of such aid".
 According to Runciman, a distinctly Christian phenotype of strong reciprocity and unconditional benevolence produced the growth of Christianity.

 Diffusion of innovation

 This view combines an understanding of Christian ideology, and the utility of religion, with analysis of social networks and their environment.
 It focuses on the power of social interactions and how social groups communicate.
 In this theory, an innovation's success or failure is dependent upon the characteristics of the innovation itself, the adopters, what communication channels are used, time, and the social system in which it all happens.
 Ideology is always an aspect of religious innovation, but societal change is driven by the social networks formed by the people who follow the new religious innovation.

 Religions adapt, adjust and change all the time, therefore a true religious innovation must be seen as a significant change – such as the shift from polytheism to monotheism – on a large scale.
 Collar argues that even though "the philosophical argument for one god was well known amongst the intellectual elite, ... monotheism can be called a religious innovation within the milieu of Imperial polytheism."

 Having quickly begun moving outward from Jerusalem, all the largest cities in the empire had Christian congregations by the end of the first century.
 These became "hubs" for communicating the ongoing spread of the innovation.
 The variance in the times of when people responded creates a normal distribution curve.
-Collar writes, "there is a point on the curve that represents the crux of the diffusion process: the ‘tipping point’.
+Collar writes, "there is a point on the curve that represents the crux of the diffusion process: the 'tipping point'.
 This 'tipping' takes place between 10 percent adoption and 20 percent adoption.
-Christianity achieved this tipping point between 150 to 250 when it moved from less than 50,000 adherents to over a million.
+Christianity achieved this tipping point between 150 and 250 when it moved from less than 50,000 adherents to over a million.
 This provided enough adopters for it to be self-sustaining and create further growth.